Disease Guide ·Ear Infections ·2026

 Ear Infection Coverage Basics

 Most policies cover ear infection diagnosis and treatment as standard illness.
-The 14-day illness waiting period applies.
-First-time ear infection claims are straightforward — exam, cytology, medication, and follow-up are all covered.
-One of the most commonly filed pet insurance claims.
+14-day illness waiting period applies.
+First claims are straightforward - exam, cytology, meds, follow-up covered.

 Red flag · Pre-existing